 Your Pipeline Lies

 It isn’t unusual to find a sales pipeline lacking integrity.
 But it may come as a shock for sales leaders to learn their rules about logging opportunities in their CRM is what drives the lack of integrity.
-The salesperson that records a new opportunity after a first meeting doesn’t likely have an opportunity.
+For instance, when a salesperson records a new opportunity after a first meeting without genuine follow-up, it undermines efforts towards sales results improvement.
 Because so many sales organizations use a legacy approach to B2B sales, they fail to convert first meetings into second meetings.
 This compromises the integrity of the pipeline.

 The reason sales managers keep these non-opportunities in the CRM is to prove they have enough prospects to reach their goals, even if they lose most of them.
 This is like a young child holding onto their blanket as protection from monsters.
 It’s better to have a pipeline with integrity than one that is a cheap facade.
 Removing so-called opportunities that haven’t moved to a second meeting will give you a more accurate idea of your real pipeline.